brianwhaley/advent-of-code/README.md

 https://adventofcode.com

-AmEx is a sponsor.
-Join the #advent-of-code slack channel to get the sponsor code.
+AmEx is a sponsor, and we have an internal leaderboard.
+If you work at AmEx, contact me to get the sponsor code or leaderboard code.

-There is also an AmEx Leaderboard.
-Join the #advent-of-code slack channel to get the leaderboard code.